mgambrosio/mgambrosio/content/portfolio/work2.md

 ![Study model][1]

+Figure 1.
 Average treatment effect of the water barrel program.The use of the rainwater barrel causes an average monthly reduction in water bills of $37.